 So what did I do whilst the kids were in Mini Club and Hubby was under water?
 I lay on the beach, read a few books, relaxed and did nothing at all.
 That in itself was so good for me.
 It gave me proper time out, something I never get, but it also gave me the time to do activities if I’d wanted to.

-Mark Warner Lemnos offers mountain biking, tennis on multiple tennis courts and a whole range of water sports all included in the holiday price.
+Mark Warner Lemnos offers mountain biking, tennis on multiple tennis courts and a whole range of water sports all included in the holiday price and with qualified instructors on site.
 I can’t swim very well, and have very little confidence in the water – but even I pushed my boundaries and tried something new, taking a kayak out for just short of an hour by myself one morning.
 It was a great experience and something I’m so glad I did.

 Did we feel safe and looked after on the beach?